lmanul/424/index.md

 to the provisions of Section 2 of ‘Article II of these By-Laws, whenever in the judgment of the Board of Managers the Common Elements shall require additions, alterations or improvements. (but not Maintenance) costing in excess of
-$5,000.00, and the making of such additions, altera- tions or improvements shall have been approved by a majority of the Unit Owners, the Board of Managers
+$5,000.00, and the making of such additions, alterations or improvements shall have been approved by a majority of the Unit Owners, the Board of Managers
 shall: proceed with such additions, alterations or improvements and shall assess all Unit Owners for the cost thereof as a Common Charge.
-Any ad- ditions,alterations or improvements costing $5,000.00 or less may be made by the Board of Managers without approval of the unit Owners and the cost thereof shall constitute part of the Common Expenses.
+Any ad ditions,alterations or improvements costing $5,000.00 or less may be made by the Board of Managers without approval of the unit Owners and the cost thereof shall constitute part of the Common Expenses.